metabase/static-embedding-reference-apps/README.md

 # Embedding Metabase dashboards: reference web apps

-This repo contains example applications for common web frameworks to demonstrate how [Metabase](https://www.metabase.com/) dashboards embed in web applications.
+This repo contains example applications for common web frameworks to demonstrate how [Metabase](https://www.metabase.com/) dashboards can be embedded in your application.

 This README will walk you through getting Metabase up and running, as well as a simple web app, to show you a live example of an embedded dashboard.